dhruv-ahuja/Series-Lookup/README.md

 <h1>Series-Lookup </h1>

-Check For Show Updates and Get Toast Notifications
+Check For Show Updates and Get Windows Notifications

 <h2>About </h2>